-- The selection and installation of wiring systems and the emergency systems provisions of AS/NZS 3000; - (ii) AS/NZS 3013 Electrical installations Classification of the fire and mechanical performance of wiring systems; and - (iii) AS/NZS 4507 Cables Fire performance. - b) In machinery spaces and on exposed decks cable fixing (i.e. saddles, clips, clamps, ties and straps) shall be of non corrosive metal. - c) Wiring systems and equipment onboard a vessel shall be considered as 'likely to be disturbed'.
+- a) In machinery spaces and on exposed decks cable fixing (i.e. saddles, clips, clamps, ties and straps) shall be of non corrosive metal. - b) Wiring systems and equipment onboard a vessel shall be considered as 'likely to be disturbed'.